- ์กํ ์ฑ ๋ฐ๋ฌผ๊ด

-KBS News Plaza videos for the first week of August featured places with refreshing beaches. 🏖️
+KBS News Plaza video for the first week of August focused on showcasing places where you can see the refreshing seaside. ๐๏ธ

-In particular, Songpa Book Museum is a place I didn't know about before, so I plan to visit there sometime.
+Especially, Songpa Book Museum is a place I didn't know about until now, so I plan to visit there sometime.

 Source: KBS

-A fortress is a small-scale observation and defense facility built on the coast or in border areas.
+Dondae are small-scale observation and defense facilities built along the coast or in border areas.

-Soldiers stand guard inside the fortress, watching for enemy invasions and any suspicious circumstances, and taking countermeasures.
+Soldiers stand guard inside the dondae, watching for enemy invasions and any suspicious activity, and taking countermeasures.

-Buno-ri Fortress is one of the 48 fortresses built in 1679, located next to Dongmak Beach.
+Buno-ri Dondae is one of the 48 dondae built in 1679, located next to Dongmak Beach.

-The original plan was a square structure, but it became a crescent shape because of the natural terrain used in its construction.
+Originally planned to be a square structure, it ended up in a crescent shape due to utilizing the natural terrain during construction.

 Located at the end of a mountain ridge that protrudes from the back mountain to the coast,